 When we arrived in Valencia and asked where to eat the real Paella, the answer was always the same ‘at some local’s house’.

-In this quest, we had an amazing experience exchange with our friend Cris from Espai Meraki.
+In this quest, we had an amazing experience exchange with our friend Chef Cristina Ruiz from Valencia.
 After a visit to the local market, she cooked for us a Paella Valenciana with her grandmother’s recipe and we cooked for her a Moqueca Baiana, a traditional Brazilian dish.
 A valuable exchange of culture and gastronomic traditions.

-Now, if you are looking for a restaurant to eat an Authentic Paella Valenciana, our recommendation is La Barraca de Toni Montoliu.
+Now, if you are looking for a complete experience to prove an authentic Paella Valenciana with guaranteed quality, our recommendation is La Barraca de Toni Montoliu.

 La Barraca de Toni Montoliu is a super traditional restaurant that uses only local organic ingredients, they plant almost everything that is used in the recipe.
 You can visit the restaurant’s vegetable garden and also visit the museum where they keep various types of equipment that were used in the daily life of Valencian peasants and farmers. (see on google maps).